This Is David Lander

-This is David Lander is a TV show that parodies Roger Cook style doorstepping investigative journalism shows, starring Stephen Fry as David Lander and written by Tony Sarchet.
+This Is David Lander is a comedy TV show starring Stephen Fry playing an investigative reporter.
+It parodies Roger Cook style doorstepping investigative journalism shows.
+It was written by Tony Sarchet.

 It began as the BBC Radio 4 show Delve Special, which became this six-part Channel 4 series in 1988.

-This is David Harper
+This Is David Harper

-For the 1990 series, Stephen Fry was too busy with other work commitments and the series was renamed This is David Harper with Tony Slattery replacing Fry's character with a minor name-change.
+For the 1990 series, Stephen Fry was engaged with other work commitments and the series was renamed This Is David Harper with Tony Slattery replacing Fry's character with a minor name-change.